 All components of the preliminary stormwater management analysis meet or exceed the requirements of the Will County Stormwater Ordinance.
 This will result in predictable stormwater management and discharge behavior while allowing for upland offsite flows to benefit from the excess capacity provided on site.
-The existing discharge from this site is calculated at 118.7 cubic-feet per second for the 100 year, 24 hour storm.
-This same storm produces just 53.4 cubic-feet per second discharge following the proposed improvements to the site.
 Installation of these stormwater management facilities will also benefit downstream properties during major rainfall events.